 - You are relinquishing permission to CEO for all still, video, broadcast, and/or sound recordings which may be made of the conference and by agreeing to participate as a speaker is regarded as permission to participate in still, video, broadcast and/or sound recordings.

 - Your conference registration will be discounted by 15%, which will include any CEO sponsored networking receptions.
 The 15% discount is an additional 5% discount of the early bird registration rate.
-The discount has to be requested.

 - The dress code is business casual/professional.